 A large percentage of the office-based cases done during the early years was medical surgeries, mainly dermatological, plastic, and ear, nose, and throat.
 The dental cases steadily increased in numbers, however, and soon became the primary focus of the practice.
 Since 2005, SAS provides anesthesia services to dental offices exclusively.

 In the early years, Keller did all the paperwork himself in addition to performing the anesthetics.
-In September of 2000, Kim Gates brought her expertise in office administration to the team, as SAS opened their first office in her basement.
+In September of 2000, SAS opened their first office in a co-worker’s basement.
 The office has moved locations three times as the business continued to grow.
 We have been at our current location at 727 N. Baltimore since December 2010.

 Special Anesthesia Services is committed to maintaining and increasing their staff at levels which will allow for dental office anesthesia services to continue indefinitely.
 Many practitioners, patients, and families have come to rely on these services, and SAS intends to be in a position to provide them as long as there is a need.